WTO/TBT Enquiry Point

 Who is the WTO/TBT Enquiry Point for Trinidad and Tobago?

-The TTBS Enquiry Point supplies the WTO with notifications of proposed local measures (technical regulations, standards and/or conformity assessment procedures) that may have a significant effect on trade for dissemination to its member countries.
-WTO member countries are allowed a minimum of sixty (60) days to comment on a proposed measure.
-The Enquiry Point also receives notifications from other WTO member countries and interested stakeholders are afforded the opportunity to submit their comments via the Enquiry Point.
-The Enquiry Point provides upon request particulars or copies of the proposed technical regulations (See Article 2.9.3 of the TBT Agreement).
+The WTO/TBT Enquiry Point disseminates through the WTO, notifications of proposed local mandatory measures (technical regulations, standards and/or conformity assessment procedures) that may have a significant effect on trade.
+WTO member countries are allowed sixty (60) days to comment on a proposed measure.
+All comments received through the Enquiry Point will be taken into consideration and a response will be sent to the WTO member making the comment or enquiry.

 What We Do

-- Provide comments received on domestic and foreign measures to the appropriate regulatory agency for consideration;
+- Forward comments received on domestic and foreign measures to the appropriate regulatory agency for consideration;

 - Respond to technical enquiries on a variety of topics including: Trinidad and Tobago local standards and technical regulations, CARICOM Regional Organisation for Standards and Quality (CROSQ) standards, international standards and conformity assessment procedures and TBT and Sanitary and Phytosanitary (SPS) measures; and